dalibo/pitrery/install.md

     restore_xlog -h HOST -d ARCHIVE_DIR %f %p

-The restore script uses options values from the configuration, which can be passed by the restore action to restore_xlog, using the `-C` option, starting from 1.9.
+The restore script uses options values from the configuration, which is passed by the restore action to `restore_xlog`, using the `-C` option.
 If options, different from the configuration, must be given to `restore_xlog`, the complete command must be provided to the restore action with `-r`.

 Let's say the target directories are ready for a restore run by the `postgres` user, the restore can be started with pitrery on an example